mosaic-group/FaspHeuristic/benchmark/benchmarks/benchmarkInfo.md

 ### benchIsoCut
 Benchmarks ability of pure ISO-CUT to solve the FASP problem.
 It shows percentage of cut FASP edges vs FASP size.
 (NOTE: generated benchmarks have old naming, previous name of ISO-CUT was...
-SuperALgorithm)
+SuperAlgorithm)

+### benchCircuit
+Results for graphs generated from circuit testing datasets (ISCAS and ISPD98).
+Graphs sourced from https://github.com/alidasdan/graph-benchmarks.